From Coalgebraic Determinization to Belief Construction for Partial Observability: Coalgebraic Belief Construction

+For instance, our framework specializes to POMDPs by taking $\cat{C} = \Set$, $F = (\_ \times \mathbb{R}_{\geq 0})^A$, and $T = \mathcal{D}$ where $A$ is the set of actions and $\mathcal{D}$ is the finite distribution monad.
+Although our framework assumes deterministic observations $S \to O$, standard POMDPs with stochastic observations can be encoded by expanding the state space; see \cite[Remark 1]{DBLP:journals/ai/ChatterjeeCGK16}.

-Our aim is to associate with each such coalgebra a pointed $FT$-coalgebra, called the belief coalgebra, whose state space is $\domofslice{T}{O}{\obsv}$, obtained by the pullback of $\eta_O$ along $T(\obsv)$ as in~\eqref{diag:pullback_eta_o}.
+Our aim is to associate with each pointed PO coalgebra a pointed $FT$-coalgebra, called the belief coalgebra, whose state space is $\domofslice{T}{O}{\obsv}$, obtained by the pullback of $\eta_O$ along $T(\obsv)$ as in~\eqref{diag:pullback_eta_o}.
 The following is a key ingredient for the construction of the belief coalgebra.